 Is there an opportunity to practice before competition?

-Yes, we hold a dress rehearsal in studio prior to the first competition.
+YES, we hold a dress rehearsal in studio prior to the first competition.
 As soon as we choose our dress rehearsal dates you will receive an email with all information.
 The Dates & Events page will be updated with all the times and details.
 It is mandatory that students attend this full dress-rehearsal.
 Dancers should arrive at their call time in full hair, costume and shoes, ready to perform.

 When can we expect to receive the competition schedules?